burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept Small = sizeof(T) <= sizeof(int);
 ```

+General things about concepts:

 1. Concepts are never instantiated by the compiler.
 They never give rise to executable code.
 2. Concepts should be seen as functions that the compiler evaluates at compile time to determine whether a set of arguments satisfies the given constraints.
 3. A *constant expression* is any expression that the compiler can evaluate at compile time.
-4. The constraints in the body of a concept definition are logical expressions connected with `&&` or `||`.
+4. The constraints in the body of a concept definition are logical expressions connected with `&&` or `||` .
+5. Expressions that are connected with logical symbols are **atomic constraint**.

 You can define concept in terms of another concepts.
 Example:
 ```cpp